-- 15.42 This area can be sub-divided as follows: - Holywell Hill forms an attractive entry to the City and has many important listed buildings, mainly in office or retail use;
+15.42 This area can be sub-divided as follows:

+Holywell Hill forms an attractive entry to the City and has many important listed buildings, mainly in office or retail use;

-- (ii) London Road is a secondary shopping area, but has been gaining importance as an office location.
+- London Road is a secondary shopping area, but has been gaining importance as an office location.
 The buildings are of varied age and character and there is some redevelopment potential, particularly at the Godfrey Davis showroom site; - (iii) the backland area between Holywell Hill and London Road is an untidy jumble of industrial buildings, public and private parking and underused land.
-Road access is via residential streets. - 15.43 The Council's main aims in Policy Area 4 are: - to improve the physical appearance of the area by encouraging redevelopment in the backland area and on certain sites in London Road; - (ii) to reinforce the mixed use character of the area by encouraging a range of shopping, office, parking and residential uses of sites with redevelopment potential.
+Road access is via residential streets.

+- to improve the physical appearance of the area by encouraging redevelopment in the backland area and on certain sites in London Road; - to reinforce the mixed use character of the area by encouraging a range of shopping, office, parking and residential uses of sites with redevelopment potential.